 If you choose to make a claim, then your lawyer will request medical records and having your injury assessed by an independent medical professional who specialises in your type of injury.
 Remember that you need to show not only that your care fell below an acceptable standard, but the people who hold these standards are reasonable professionals.

 The more thorough we are at this stage, the greater chance of success your claim will have.
 We want to present the other party with case robust enough that they have no grounds to dispute our findings so that we can then negotiate for you to receive maximum compensation.

 The precarious nature of making a claim

-In short, we understand that some people are put off by the prospect of claiming compensation.
+In short, we understand that some people are put off by the prospect of claiming.
 Even if they are entitled to do so, because of the fear of having to go to court.
-We will always do our best to resolve claims without litigation but will not recommend you do this at the risk of losing what you deserve.
+We will always do our best to resolve claims without litigation.
+However we will not recommend you do this at the risk of losing what you deserve.

 Contact us today to find out more about how No Win No Fee* claims work and whether you are entitled to make one.

 *Please note that certain conditions apply.